- Academic Affairs

 We award 60 percent of all professional practice degrees in Maryland, and we have a responsibility to excel.
 And thanks to our faculty, staff, and students, we meet the challenge in a resounding way.
 But standing still isn’t an option.
 We must continue to improve.

-To do this, we coordinate programs to promote student access and success, regularly evaluate and upgrade the teaching and technology skills of faculty, and support career ladders, professional development and re-training options, and, perhaps most importantly, lifelong learning.
+To do this, we coordinate programs to promote student access and success, regularly evaluate and upgrade the teaching and technology skills of faculty, and support career ladders, professional development and re-training options, and, perhaps most important, lifelong learning.

 - Understand your role in the University.